Alcoholic Beverage Control: Applications to Sell Alcohol

-The Alcoholic Beverage Control (ABC) is the California-run agency that oversees the licensing of alcohol sales and service for restaurants, bars, hotels, retail stores, caterers and special events.
+The Department of Alcoholic Beverage Control (ABC) is the California-run agency that oversees the licensing of alcohol sales and service for restaurants, bars, hotels, retail stores, caterers and special events.
+Link to the California Department of ABC.

 Any person may protest the issuance of a license by filing a written request with ABC.
 There are numerous reasons why people protest such licenses, including: